New Study Finds Data Key to Unlocking Superior Customer Experience

 - Fifty-six percent of companies use data that captures the interactions of the most engaged customers to evaluate which customer segments to nurture

 I often see the words “customer experience” or “customer-centric” used in marketing messages as companies look to meet increasingly high consumer expectations.
 That’s not a surprise as today’s technologies and data-driven approaches have enabled brands to provide more personalized experiences across the customer journey—and consumers have taken notice.
-According to a new Arm Treasure Data and Forbes Insights study, “Proving the Value of CX,” nearly three in four consumers (74 percent) are either somewhat or very likely to buy from a company based solely on their experience, regardless of product or price.
+According to a new Treasure Data and Forbes Insights study, “Proving the Value of CX,” nearly three in four consumers (74 percent) are either somewhat or very likely to buy from a company based solely on their experience, regardless of product or price.
 This shows the incredible importance placed on the customer experience (CX), but what does CX really mean and how can companies better deliver it to their consumers?

 Defining the Customer Experience

 While every company wants to be more customer-centric, the term CX can mean many different things to many people.
 The study found that 45 percent of CX leaders define CX as “the customer’s aggregate perception of your company based on all their interactions with your brand, product or service.”
 Essentially, that speaks to the customer journey from initial interest to purchase to customer service and everything in between—a critical process to building loyal and repeat buyers.
 In fact, 65 percent of consumers say a consistently positive experience through their entire interaction would make them a long-term customer of the brand.
+Focusing on Customer Experience Management (CEM) is a key part of this.

 Placing CX at the Forefront